bismuthfoundation/bisnet/README.md

-# Welcome to Bisnet
+# Welcome to bisnet

-To register your Bisnet entry, you need to send a transaction to the Bismuth network with the following properties:
+To register your **bisnet** entry, you need to send a transaction to the Bismuth network with the following properties:

 * **operation:** domain
 * **data:** name:value